 Christinea Walker is the president and founder of the Rett Syndrome Society of BC and mother to 2 amazing children.
-Riley 21 and Kayla who just turned 18.
+Riley, age 21, and Kayla who just turned 18.
 Kayla was diagnosed at the age of 3 after typical Rett Syndrome symptoms started to appear.
-She took a leave of absence from her managerial position to ensure that Kayla was supported in every way of her life such as school, therapy, community, friendships, family etc. Over the last 8 years she has devoted her time to not only her daughter but to all the families affected with Rett Syndrome across BC .
+She took a leave of absence from her managerial position to ensure that Kayla was supported in every way of her life such as school, therapy, community, friendships, and family.
+Over the last 8 years, she has devoted her time to not only her daughter but to all the families affected with Rett Syndrome across BC.
 There has been a lack of knowledge and support in BC towards Rett Syndrome and that is why she founded RSSBC six years ago.
 Working tirelessly to ensure a clinic was established in 2019 was one of her biggest goals achieved thus far with many more hopefully on the horizon.

 Leigh-Anne Stitt has been the Vice President of Rett Syndrome Society of BC (RSSBC) since spring of 2019.
 She is an Aunt very much in love with her niece, Olive and nephew, Ira.
 Olive, now 5, was diagnosed with Rett Syndrome in March of 2017.
 Although still learning about Rett syndrome, Leigh-Anne joined RSSBC to support families living with the disorder.
 She is passionate about educating herself and others on Rett syndrome, giving back to the Rett community and being the best Aunt she can.
 Leigh-Anne lives part time in the Okanagan and part time in Vancouver and has a consulting practice in Organizational and Leadership Development.